isamert/jaro/README.md

 Command to run if `#:program` (or `#:on-fail`, `#:term`, `#:tmux`, `#:screen`) exits with `0`.

 ### #:continue-on-error
-If this is set to `#t`; `jaro` will contiune trying to match other patterns when an error happens on the matched association.
+If this is set to `#t`; `jaro` will continent trying to match other patterns when an error happens on the matched association.
 While you can control what happens when an error happens with `#:on-error`, you can't control what happens if `#:on-error` exits with an error.
 This is useful in situations like that.
-When you use `#:contiune-on-error` with `#:on-error`; jaro will call `#:on-error` first when `#:program` exits with non-zero value.
-If `#:error` exits successfully, jaro will stop trying to match.
-Otherwise it'll contiune searching for next match.
+When you use `#:continue-on-error` with `#:on-error`; jaro will call `#:on-error` first when `#:program` exits with non-zero value.
+If `#:on-error` exits successfully, jaro will stop trying to match.
+Otherwise it'll continue searching for next match.

 Example:
 ``` scheme